MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Prepare-IE11.md

 ---
-title: "Preparing for the retirement of Internet Explorer 11" ms.reviewer: aharmetz ms.author: matteva
+title: "Prepare your SharePoint environment for the retirement of Internet Explorer 11 for Microsoft 365 apps and services" ms.reviewer: aharmetz ms.author: matteva
-author: matteva
+author: MattEEvans
 manager: pamgreen
 recommendations: true
 audience: Admin